 The travel agent must bring to the customer's attention any conditions related to the purchase of travel services that the travel agent has reason to believe may affect the customer's decision to purchase.
-This would include (but not limited to) such conditions as construction at the resort, health or travel warnings.
+This would include (but not limited to) such conditions or limitations in destination, construction at the resort, health or travel warnings.